lukas-sparnauskas/evalAIRR/README.md

         - ANV
         - CAS
     feature_average_vs_variance:
+      with_ml_sim: True
+      ml_random_state: 0
     observation_average_vs_variance:
+      with_ml_sim: True
+      ml_random_state: 0
     corr:
-      percent_features: 0.6
+      reduce_to_n_features: 150
+      with_ml_sim: True
+      ml_random_state: 0
     pca_2d:
+      with_ml_sim: True
+      ml_random_state: 0
+    ks:
+      output: ./output/ks.csv
 ```

 ### Output

 An optional section where you can specify the file path of the generated report.
-The default path of the generated report is `<INSTALL_DIRECTORY>/output/report.html`.
+The default path of the generated report is `<CURRENT_DIRECTORY>/output/report.html`.
 The report is exported in the HTML format.

 An example output section:

 ```
 output:
-  path: './output/report.html'
+  path: ./output/report.html
 ```